 Consider that when trolling, you may not have the issue of abrasion with debris depending on where you are fishing so this may not be a huge factor for you.
 My rule of thumb has been to buy the durable line anyways.

 Color is a big factor in how you fish and it depends entirely on what waters you fish.
 Clear blue colors and semi-murky waters are color-sensitive when it comes to fishing line so you should always try to match them.

 I fish in several different waters here in Montana and because of that, it can be difficult (and expensive) to have a line for every waterbody.
 If this is the case for you, try to have a light green and a darker blue color handy and that should be sufficient.

 Monofilament is a solid artificial line that is waterproof but braided line is not.
-There are a few issues to moisture and braided line to consider.
+There are a few issues with moisture and braided lines to consider.
 Waterlogged braided line returns moisture to your spool upon retrieval.
 This moisture stays there when you go home which is hard on your reel.